24-hours/power-map/README.md

 # Electricity Power Map

-Map electricity power consumption across Islamabad for the benefit of all.
+Mapping of electricity power consumption across Islamabad for the benefit of all.